-Be approachable and likeable.
+Be approachable and likable.
 This shows that you’ll fit with the company culture and get along with other employees.
-The best way to make the interviewer confident that you’ll fit in is to be approachable and likeable throughout the interviewing process.
-Whether you’re talking to the interviewer face to face or through a virtual interview, smile.
+The best way to make the interviewer confident that you’ll fit in is to be approachable and likable throughout the interviewing process.
+Whether you’re talking to the interviewer face-to-face or through a virtual interview, smile.

 Ask the right questions in the right way.